-The EUMETSAT transponder calibration effectively results in new ASCAT-B instrument gain values at each Wind Vector Cell (WVC) for each of the fore, mid and aft beams.
-In this report we describe and evaluate level 1b (L1b) corrections to the operational L1b ASCAT backscatter data version 901 (relative to 801) as provided by EUMETSAT based on their three transponder calibration campaign.
-Based on the OSI SAF cone visualisation tools at KNMI and the NWP Ocean Calibration (NOC) procedure, calibration of the ASCAT-B scatterometer is checked.
-Indeed, after reverse corrections the ASCAT wind product based on L1b version 901 shows very similar characteristics to the ASCAT scatterometer wind product based on L1b version 801 and meets the wind product requirements.
+The EUMETSAT transponder calibration effectively results in new ASCAT-A instrument gain values at each across-track Wind Vector Cell (WVC) for each of the fore, mid and aft beams.
+In this report we describe and evaluate level 1b (L1b) corrections to the operational L1b ASCAT backscatter data version 902 relative to 901.
+EUMETSAT provides version 902 based on all of their three-transponder calibration campaigns.
+Based on the OSI SAF cone visualisation tools at KNMI and the NWP Ocean Calibration (NOC) procedure, calibration of the ASCAT-A scatterometer is checked.
+Indeed, after reverse corrections the ASCAT wind product based on L1b version 902 shows very similar characteristics to the ASCAT scatterometer wind product based on L1b version 901.

-The ASCAT L1b version 901 backscatter data are compared to the currently used version 801 backscatter data.
-For the corrected case, consistency between the two sets is found.
 The level 2 monitoring statistics, like average MLE, average wind speed bias with respect to the NWP wind speed, SD of the wind speed and wind direction show almost identical pictures for both the L1b versions.
-When using the correction table, the level 2 wind product is of high quality.
+When using the correction table, the level 2 wind product is of high quality and fully meets the wind product requirements.

-In the outer swath consistent large departures remain for the uncorrected case.
-The aim is to get also a high-quality product without using a correction table.
-This could be easily achieved by incorporating the correction table in the CMOD fit-parameters.
-The current corrections may be split in a GMF dependent part, which lead to the development of CMOD5Na, and a remaining antennadependent part, named NOCa.
-Initial results for CMOD5Na+NOCa are promising and show very little difference in wind quality compared to the present CMOD5N+NOC combination.
-The current NOCa corrections from the ocean calibration are relevant and uncorrected (CMOD5Na) wind retrievals are not acceptable as a level 2 wind product.
+In the outer swath, consistent large departures remain for the uncorrected case.
+The corrections computed here may be split in a GMF dependent part, which leads to the development of CMOD5Na, and a remaining antenna-dependent part, named NOCa.
+Initial results for CMOD5Na+NOCa are promising and show very little difference in wind quality compared to the present CMOD5N+NOC combination (not shown).
+The current NOCa corrections from the ocean calibration remain substantial and uncorrected (CMOD5Na) wind retrievals are not acceptable as a level 2 wind product.